• About Us

 How does the best third-placed team rule work?

 The 12 third-placed teams are compared and ranked by points, then goal difference, then goals scored.
-The top eight advance, the bottom four are eliminated.
+The top eight advance and the bottom four are eliminated.
+Tunisia could not finish high enough on either points or goal difference to be in contention.

 Has Tunisia ever reached the World Cup knockout stage?